 Consider the following chart from Casey Research, which demonstrates the discrepancy between intraday gold prices when American markets are open and when they aren’t:

-As you can clearly see, prices tend to be lower when U.S. markets are open than any other time of day.
+As you can see, prices tend to be lower when U.S. markets are open than at any other time of day.
 This pattern has held since at least 1970.

 Now, using another chart from Casey, let’s consider how this has affected bullion investments on a macro scale.
 The yellow line is the price of gold.
 The blue line is the LBMA Intraday Gold Fix Index: